Information for Participants

 Oxford EMCRF is located on the Churchill Hospital site, in Headington.
 It is where the old John Warin Ward used to be at the back of the old Churchill hospital.
-The directions below will help you find your way.
+Detail map can be seen here.

 There is some dedicated parking, and you will have to request this through your research nurse at the time of booking the appointment.
 Unfortunately, parking is not always available, however, there are many Pay per Use parking spaces near the facility, which are available to participants.
 Blue badge holders will be able to access parking close to the facility.